Steph's Two Girls, December 2017, aged 12 and 10 |

 The central difficulty for people with PDA is their avoidance of the everyday demands made by other people, due to their high anxiety levels when they feel that they are not in control.

-People with PDA tend to have much better social communication and interaction skills than other people on the spectrum, and are consequently able to use this ability to their advantage.
-They still have real difficulties in these areas though, mainly because they need to control the interaction.
+People with PDA can appear more sociable and have much better social communication and interaction skills than some other people on the spectrum, and are consequently able to use this ability to their advantage.
+They still have real difficulties in these areas though, mainly because of their need to control the interaction.

 The originally noted main features of PDA (and how it may differ from other profiles of autism) were: